Ages 3 to 6 years

 The Children’s House classrooms, including Pre-K and Kindergarten children in the same multi-age group, first and foremost, are a “children’s house”: a calming and respectful space that belongs to the children in scale, proportion, flow, comfort, safety, and inspiration.
 It is a hands-on, interactive, sensorial environment that “calls” to them.
 It is a place “of grace and beauty”.
 It is here that the seeds of literacy, numeracy, care of self, others and the environment are sown.
 Both the practical and wondrous are offered in response to the child’s innate striving toward independence, toward the desire and ability to “do it for myself”.

-The child who has been given the gift of sensori-motor learning—the opportunity to construct a visual image from the manipulation of a physical object—has been allowed to develop a secure foundation for her intellectual growth and activity.
+The child who has been given the gift of sensori-motor learning—the opportunity to construct a visual image from the manipulation of a physical object—has been allowed to develop a secure foundation for their intellectual growth and activity.

 Geography and Culture